 NIGMS strongly believes that a diverse workforce benefits the entire scientific enterprise [PDF, 1.2MB].
 The Diversity Supplements Program (DSP) is designed to support this goal by facilitating the recruitment and training of promising scientists from diverse backgrounds (e.g., individuals from groups underrepresented in the biomedical research workforce).

-Applications submitted in the current fiscal year that receive a favorable review will be funded in the same fiscal year, if funds are available.
-If funds are no longer available in the current fiscal year, applications will be held for funding in the following fiscal year, with an earliest start date of December 1.
-Applications submitted in June or later are at risk for being held to the next fiscal year.
-After September 1 the next start date is December 1.
-Start dates in October or November are not possible.
+Applications submitted by May 31 that receive a favorable review will be funded in the same fiscal year, if funds are available.
+If funds are no longer available, applications will be held for funding in the following fiscal year, with a typical earliest start date of December 1, depending on the availability of funds.

 Please see the funding announcement and the NIGMS specific application requirements detailed below.